RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/overview.rst

     mkdir workflow; cd workflow;

-Now download and unpack the latest version of the **uORF-Tools** by entering the following commands:
+Now, download and unpack the latest version of the **uORF-Tools** by entering the following commands:

 .. code-block:: bash